nwnorris/nwnorris/README.md

 - Creating works I am proud of

 ## My Interests
-* Problem-solving through software
+- Problem solving

-* Machine learning
+- Machine learning

-* Piano, guitar, drums, & voice
+- Piano, guitar, drums, & voice

-* Growing and learning new skills
+- Growing and learning new skills

 ## For More Information